 The INI or Initialization file is probably the most enigmatic part of WWIV.
-It provides quick access to the core of configurable options and allows a quite diverse array of system tuning parameters.
-The file is well commented and should be fairly easy to adjust to your particular situation.
-The default file is setup for a generic BBS and should be sufficient for most applications.
-The INI is the home to many core WWIV settings and occasionally 3rd party add-ons append settings to the end of the file.
+It provides access to the core of configurable options that were new since 4.24 up until 5.5, and allows a quite diverse array of system tuning parameters.

 The comments should be adequate to explain the usage of the settings and other pages may also refer to specific settings in wwiv.ini.